ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.98.5:
-        *   Added the ability to disable/enable input and output on the fly in the MIDI Clock and Input tabs.
+        *   Added locking for the event-drawing loops to prevent seqfaults with multiple inputs.
         *   The client name ("seq66") is no longer shown, nor saved in the 'rc' file.
 Easier to use multiple Seq66's with the --client-name option.
-        *   Adding JACK access functions for the future.
-Improved internal port initialization code.
-Removed some non-useful rtmidi code.
         *   Updating Dia diagram, finding and fixing issues and dead code.
         *   Added global internal check for both portmaps being active.
         *   Fixed bad slot connection for import_midi_into_session().
         *   Bad command-line options now cause an exit.
 This includes JACK options when Seq66 is built without JACK support.
         *   Improve the coherence of JACK-less builds.
 Some related NSM tweaks.
+        *   Adding JACK access functions for the future.
+Improved internal port initialization code.
+Removed some non-useful rtmidi code.
+        *   Adding the ability to disable/enable input and output on the fly in the MIDI Clock and Input tabs.
+Still in progress.
     *   Version 0.98.4:
         *   Fixed bug in recording-type selector in seqedit.
 Added a one-shot reset option.